Trevor Etienne: Georgia

-On December 24, 2023, Etienne announced that he would transfer to the University of Georgia to play for the Georgia Bulldogs.
+On December 24, 2023, Etienne announced that he would transfer to the University of Georgia to play for the Bulldogs.
 In March 2024, Etienne was arrested for DUI and reckless driving.
 Against No. 1 Texas, he rushed for 87 yards and three touchdowns, helping lead Georgia to 30−15 victory.
 In the 2024 SEC Championship Game, he rushed for 94 yards and two touchdowns, including the game winning score in overtime, as Georgia won 22−19 in a rematch with No. 2 Texas.
 Etienne finished his first season at Georgia rushing for 609 yards and nine touchdowns.

 On January 15, 2025, Etienne declared for the 2025 NFL draft.